Online Rank 1 Certification Program

 A Rank 1 teaching certification is for licensed Kentucky educators who seek to advance their careers in education and obtain a rank change.
 In this Kentucky teaching certificate online program, you’ll complete 30 credit hours of career-building graduate courses.
 You’ll gain the skills you need to realize better student learning outcomes and give your teaching technique a boost.
 Your online teaching certification for Kentucky program may be completed while obtaining additional certification in areas such as special education or in a school leadership role, making it the online program of choice for those who wish to excel in the field of education.

 Plus, our teaching certification for Kentucky online program can be completed in as little as 10 months.
 It’s designed to provide convenience and flexibility, allowing you to study at a pace that meets your needs.

-- What is the Rank System for Teachers in Kentucky?
+- What is Rank 1 Teachers Certification?

 - Can You Customize Your Rank 1 Program to Your Professional Goals?